axyratio/create-user-ubuntu/README.md

 ubuntu
 ```

-before install your os, please check your os.
+if ubuntu is not avalible, install ubu.

 ```
 wsl --install
 ```

-then restart.
+then restart and input UNIX username, UNIX password.

 ## add user more
 ```